Mercedes-Benz GLK-Class Performance

 Acceleration and Power

-- "The power boost for the V6 for the new model year is evident in the effortless launches onto open roads and the eagerness with which the rig takes off from a standstill." -- AutoWeek
+- "The power boost for the V6 for the new model year is evident in the effortless launches onto open roads and the eagerness with which the rig takes off from a standstill." -- AutoWeek (2013)

 Handling and Braking

 - "The stiffer suspension and 20-inch wheels of the AMG versions added a more sporting feel, but didn't seem to improve handling quite as much as they degraded the ride.
-The brakes are strong with good pedal feel." -- Consumer Guide
+The brakes are strong with good pedal feel." -- Consumer Guide (2013)

 Next Steps: Mercedes-Benz GLK-Class

-- See what others paid for the 2013 Mercedes-Benz GLK-Class
+- See what others paid for the 2014 Mercedes-Benz GLK-Class

 - See Luxury Compact SUVs rankings